World of Din

 The Cleric of Light

-Skill types: Holy Magic, Technique
+Skill type: Holy

 Light Cleric is considered a Virtuous profession.
 Characters may treat you differently while you play as Light Cleric.
 There are unique opportunities for both Taboo and Virtuous classes.